froz42/ft_mallocator/README.md

 }
 ```

-this exemples have many problems, let's run mallocator on it...
+This example have many problems, let's run mallocator on it :
 ![screenshot](/ressources/screenshot.png?raw=true)

-The first allocation is well protected nothing to say.
+The first allocation is well protected, nothing to say.
-The second alloction if protected but if a malloc crash not everythings is free.
-(At the second iteration of the for loop)
+The second allocation is protected but if a malloc fails, not everything is freed (the program returns without freeing the previous allocations).
 The third allocation is not protected at all, there is no null check.

-Let's see a well protected example..
+Let's see a well protected example:

 ```c
 char *malloc_function(void)